Deck Planning Basics

 • F: Post Skirt - A finishing piece at the base of the post that covers any cuts where the decking and railing meet.
 Usually coordinates with the cap.

 • G: Decking - The decking boards that serve as the walking surface.
-Order a decking sample to see why Trex is number one in composite decking.
+Order a decking sample to see why Trex is No.1 in composite decking.

 • H: Joist - Dimensional structure, set on edge, which supports decking.